By AMY FORLITI, STEVE KARNOWSKI and TAMMY WEBBER

 Floyd died after Chauvin knelt on his neck for 9 1/2 minutes as the 46-year-old Black man was facedown, handcuffed and gasping for air.
 Kueng knelt on Floyd’s back, Lane held his legs and Thao kept bystanders back, according to prosecutors.

-A video that prosecutors played earlier for jurors was from Thao’s body camera, and showed him pushing an onlooker.
+One video that prosecutors played for jurors was from Thao’s body camera, which showed him pushing an onlooker.
 It was shown during the testimony of the cashier who had taken the counterfeit bill.
-Christopher Martin, 20, said he had recorded about 30 seconds of video as bystanders were yelling at Thao to check Floyd’s pulse, but stopped when Thao pushed the other man.
+Christopher Martin, 20 — who also testified at Chauvin’s trial — said he had recorded about 30 seconds of video as bystanders were yelling at Thao to check Floyd’s pulse, but stopped when Thao pushed the other man.

 Some of the video played Tuesday showed an extended view of what happened before and after Floyd’s restraint.
 Part of Kueng’s body camera video showed Kueng going into the corner store after the ambulance left and investigating the report that Floyd used a counterfeit bill.